Charlton County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: Reinstatement requirements vary depending on the outcome of your criminal case and the length of your suspension.
+• Reinstatement Requirements: Reinstatement requirements vary depending on the length of the suspension and the circumstances of your case.

-• Classes/Programs That Must Be Completed: You may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and/or other court-ordered programs.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) and/or attend a substance abuse evaluation and treatment program.

 Special Programs